 - K Fresh

 “Our local restaurants have been incredibly generous, providing us with huge platters of delicious food for the teens at Cocoon House,” said McClain.
-She has also used gift cards from Progressive Insurance and Safeco Insurance to purchase dessert some weeks, including from Petite Sweet Bakery and Café and the Midnight Cookie Company.
+She has also used gift cards from Progressive Insurance and Safeco Insurance to purchase dessert some weeks.

-Nick Pembroke, McClain Insurance vice president, with his kids and Patrick Doyle of Advocate Telecom
+Nick Pembroke, McClain Insurance vice president, with his kids and Patrick Doyle of Advocate One

 “We are so grateful to McClain Insurance Services and the growing number of community partners and restaurants who have joined the Food for Our Future project!” said Chelsea Monroe, senior director of operations and development at Cocoon House.
 “This is a challenging time for our community, and even more so for the young people who depend on Cocoon House for safety and stability.
 Having delicious meals made especially for our young residents has been such a welcome treat for both the youth and staff, and we are proud to be a part of this incredibly supportive and generous community.”